rozensoftware/flea/README.md

 ## Building

-Except having installed Rust on Linux you need to install the following packages to build the software:
+Except having installed Rust on Linux you also need to install the following packages to build the software:

 ```
 build-essential, pkg-config, libx11-dev, libxcb-randr0-dev, libxcb-shm0-dev